Wixel/CodeIgniter-AssetLoader/README.md

 </head>
 ```

-If you wish to enable cache-busting by automatically adding a timestamp to include paths, simply change the first argument to the `queue()` method to true
+If you wish to enable cache-busting by automatically adding a timestamp to include paths in production or testing environments, simply change the first argument to the `queue()` method to true
 as follows:

 ```php